treejer/mobile/README.md

 Treejer empowers local people to save the planet by providing a unique borderless approach in Climate Action powered by blockchain technology.

-Treejer Ranger is a mobile app that allows planters and rural ambassadors submit updates on the status of trees and claim their rewards.
+Treejer Ranger is a mobile app that allows planters and rural ambassadors to submit updates on the status of trees and claim their rewards.

 ## 🚀 How to develop/debug

-#### Creating a new project

 - Install expo CLI: `yarn global add expo-cli`
 - `cd` into the project